International relations with the Taliban: United Nations and NGOs

-Despite the aid of United Nations (UN) and non-governmental organisations (NGOs) given (see § Afghanistan during Taliban rule), the Taliban's attitude in 1996–2001 toward the UN and NGOs was often one of suspicion.
+Despite the aid received by Afghanistan from the United Nations (UN) and non-governmental organisations (NGOs) during Taliban rule, the Taliban's attitude in 1996–2001 toward the UN and NGOs was often one of suspicion.
 The UN did not recognise the Taliban as the legitimate government of Afghanistan, most foreign donors and aid workers were non-Muslims, and the Taliban vented fundamental objections to the sort of 'help' the UN offered.
 As the Taliban's Attorney General Maulvi Jalil-ullah Maulvizada put it in 1997:

 Let us state what sort of education the UN wants.
 This is a big infidel policy which gives such obscene freedom to women which would lead to adultery and herald the destruction of Islam.
 In any Islamic country where adultery becomes common, that country is destroyed and enters the domination of the infidels because their men become like women and women cannot defend themselves.
 Anyone who talks to us should do so within Islam's framework.
 The Holy Koran cannot adjust itself to other people's requirements, people should adjust themselves to the requirements of the Holy Koran.

 In July 1998, the Taliban closed "all NGO offices" by force after those organisations refused to move to a bombed-out former Polytechnic College as ordered.
 One month later the UN offices were also shut down.

 Around 2000, the UN drew up sanctions against officials and leaders of Taliban, because of their harbouring Osama bin Laden.
 Several of the Taliban leaders have subsequently been killed.

 In 2009, British Foreign Secretary Ed Miliband and US Secretary Hillary Clinton had called for talks with 'regular Taliban fighters' while bypassing their top leaders who supposedly were 'committed to global jihad'.
 Kai Eide, the top UN official in Afghanistan, called for talks with Taliban at the highest level, suggesting Mullah Omar—even though Omar had recently dismissed such overtures as long as foreign troops were in Afghanistan.

 In 2010, the UN lifted sanctions on the Taliban, and requested that Taliban leaders and others be removed from terrorism watch lists.
 In 2010 the US and Europe announced support for President Karzai's latest attempt to negotiate peace with the Taliban.